Demographics of Ethiopia: Languages

 According to the bibliographic database Glottolog, there are 109 languages spoken in Ethiopia; meanwhile, Ethnologue lists 90 individual languages spoken in the country.
 Most people in the country speak Afroasiatic languages of the Cushitic or Semitic branches, including the Oromo language, Somali, Amharic, and Tigrinya.
 Together, these four groups make up about three-quarters of Ethiopia's population.
 Other Afroasiatic languages with a significant number of speakers include the Omotic Wolayttattuwa, the Cushitic Sidamo, Afar, Hadiyya and Agaw languages, as well as the Semitic Gurage languages, Harari, Silt'e, and Argobba languages.
 Arabic, which also belongs to the Afroasiatic family, is likewise spoken in some areas.

 The principal Semitic language of the north-west and centre of the country is Amharic, which is the language of the Amhara Region.
 Moreover, Amharic is also one of the official working languages of Ethiopia.

 Oromo serves as one of the official working languages of Ethiopia and is also the working language of several of the states within the Ethiopian federal system including Oromia, Harar and Dire Dawa regional states and of the Oromia Zone in the Amhara Region.

 Religion

 Various religions are adhered to in Ethiopia.
-Most Christians live in the highlands, whereas Muslims mainly inhabit the lowlands.
+Most Christians live in the Ethiopian Highlands, whereas Muslims mainly inhabit the lowlands.
 Adherents of traditional faiths are primarily concentrated in the southern regions.

 According to the Ethiopian Central Statistical Agency (2007 census), the national religious composition is Ethiopian Orthodox 43.5%, Protestantism 18.6%, Roman Catholicism 0.7%, Islam 33.9%, traditional 2.6%, and others 0.6%.